mshanemc/sfdx-msm-plugins/README.md

 `sfdx msm:user:photo -g Oscar -l Mayer -f ~/Downloads/King.png`

 Sets the chatter photo for the user who has a first name Oscar and last name Mayer.
 I used -g for first name (given name) since -f usually refers to a file elsewhere in sfdx commands.

 ---

+### Retrieving a package, unzipping, converting
+`sfdx msm:mdapi:package:get -u cg1 -p "Reporting Objects" -d testApp`

+The quotes are optional unless you've got a space in the name.  -p is the package name as defined in the UI where you built the package.  -d defaults to force-app but you could store the package somewhere else in your source tree.

+---